 Furner’s Green TQ 416257

 Sheffield Furnace was established by 1546 but had been converted to a corn mill by 1597.
 An impressive spillway in the middle of the pond bay is probably original.
-The bay sits on a footpath along a private track in the hamlet of Furner’s Green (a corruption of Furnace Green).
+The bay sits on a footpath along a private track in the hamlet of Furner’s Green.
 Sheffield Park Gardens’ ornamental lakes, to the south, have no connection with the furnace or forge

 Hamsell, near Eridge TQ 538344